muckypaws/RetroCheats/COMMODORE/VIC20/Wacky Waiters/Wacky Waiters Cheat.md

 `130 data 76,0,16`

-Now `RUN` and management issues begone!
+Now `RUN` and management issues be gone!